ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/adding_a_nav2_task_server.md

     parameters=[configured_params],
     remappings=remappings),

-Node(
-    package='nav2_lifecycle_manager',
-    executable='lifecycle_manager',
-    name='lifecycle_manager_navigation',
-    output='screen',
-    parameters=[{'autostart': autostart},
-                {'node_names': lifecycle_nodes}]),
+OpaqueFunction(function=launch_lifecycle_manager),
 ```

 In the snippet above, the nodes to be handled by the Lifecycle Manager are set using the `node_names` parameter.
 The `node_names` parameter takes in an ordered list of nodes to bringup through the Lifecycle transition.
 As shown in the snippet, the `node_names` parameter takes in `lifecycle_nodes` which contains the list of nodes to be added to the Lifecycle Manager.
 The Lifecycle Manager implements bringup transitions (`Configuring` and `Activating`) to the nodes one-by-one and in order, while the nodes are processed in reverse order for shutdown transitions.
 Hence, the `sensor_driver` is listed first before the other navigation servers so that the sensor data is available before the navigation servers are activated.
+The list is built inside an `OpaqueFunction` so that `get_lifecycle_nodes()` can read launch arguments such as `use_localization` from the context.

+If your node has its own launch file that `bringup_launch.py` includes, follow the same pattern as the Nav2 launch files: define `get_lifecycle_nodes(context)` in that file and extend the list in `bringup_launch.py` with its result.
+That keeps each launch file's node names in that file.

 Two other parameters of the Lifecycle Manager are `autostart` and `bond_timeout`.
 Set `autostart` to `true` if you want to set the transition nodes to the `Active` state on startup.
 Otherwise, you will need to manually trigger Lifecycle Manager to transition up the system.
 The `bond_timeout` sets the waiting time to decide when to transition down all of the nodes if a node is not responding.